 An advertising card from when people appreciated hand made archery equipment.
 No training wheel, gizmos, releases, or sights.
-There is no date on the image but I suspect that late 18th century or early 19th century would not be too … Continue reading
+There is no date on the image but I suspect that late 18th century or early 19th century would not be too far off.
+Apparently javelin throwing was in vogue at the time as well.
+Now we … Continue reading Trade Card from a Bow and Arrow Maker

 19th century archery set, one bow missing.